youssefs/theme-switcher-gnome-extension/README.md

 # Theme Switcher
 A Gnome extension to toggle between Light and Dark themes.
+It automatically detects Day/Night and sets the corresponding Light/Dark theme variants of the base theme.
+Automatic detection can be inhibited through a click on the icon in the panel, which switches to the other variant and inhibts the auto Day/Night detection.

 Light: